kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0420 License to operate a launch site.md

 \(a\) A licensee shall notify each launch operator and any other customer of any limitations on the use of the launch site.
 A licensee shall also communicate limitations on the use of facilities provided to customers by the launch site operator.

-\(b\) A licensee shall maintain its agreement, made in accordance with §420.31(a), with the local U.S. Coast Guard district.
+\(b\) A licensee shall maintain its agreement, made in accordance with [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.31   Agreements.|§420.31]](a), with the local U.S. Coast Guard district.

-\(c\) A licensee shall maintain its agreement, made in accordance with §420.31(b), with the FAA ATC office having jurisdiction over the airspace through which launches will take place.
+\(c\) A licensee shall maintain its agreement, made in accordance with [[Volume 4/C Licensing/0420 License to operate a launch site.md#§420.31   Agreements.|§420.31]](b), with the FAA ATC office having jurisdiction over the airspace through which launches will take place.

 \(d\) At least two days prior to flight of a launch vehicle, the licensee shall notify local officials and all owners of land adjacent to the launch site of the flight schedule.